sb53systems/G-Code-Flow-Temperature-Controller/README.md

 I challenge makers to find a precise, cost-effective, and user-friendly solution for the majority of 3D printers. :)

 # Observations and Tips
+- I recommend that you calibrate your PID values ​​for a temperature between 70% and 90% of the maximum temperature.
 - A printer with higher accelerations and lower hotend heating/cooling time, will have a better result with this approach because it allows for better flow stabilization (Quality) and Higher Max/Average Flow (Speed).
 - With a resonable Edeal Flow/Temperature calibration, the same good quality is achieved with the majority of filament brands without any changes in the script.
 - You can reduce the speed of the cooling fan during the entire printing process (Except for Bridges and Ovehangs).